 WSUP focuses on four key sources of investment:

 - International financial institutions (IFIs): targeting the flow of large-scale investments

 - Household finance: enabling low-income customers to invest in affordable services

 - Public finance: enabling public investments in citywide water and sanitation service delivery

 - Private sector finance: increasing the involvement of enterprises in public-private partnerships

 International financial institutions (IFIs)

-WSUP helps companies to develop and scale up services through supporting on business modelling, operations and strengthening engagement with the public sector.
-This support enables the private sector to contribute its resources to improving services.
+WSUP helps companies to develop and scale up water, sanitation and hygiene services: enabling the private sector to contribute its own resources to improving services.